Get DAFT for Better Meetings

 Have a DAFT Meeting

 Think about your last meeting.
-Did you and your team feel more energized and positive afterwards?
+Did you and your team feel more energized and positive afterward?
 If you want to improve your meetings, try these three techniques: Desired Outcome, Agenda Facilitator and Take Aways (DAFT).

 1. Be clear on the Desired Outcome of the meeting.
 Set a meeting agenda to discuss and address this particular objective.